Caramel Apples

 What Kind of Apples to Use for Caramel Apples

 You can use whatever apples you like — as long as they are firm and crisp.
-Granny Smith are a good choice, with the tartness playing nicely against the sweet.
-Honeycrisp and Fuji and Gala, all god choices.
+Granny Smith is a good choice, with the tartness playing nicely against the sweet.
+Honeycrisp and Fuji and Gala, all good choices.
 You definitely want a crunch when you bite into it.

 Wrapping Caramel Apples

-For to-go apples, wrap them in clear cellophane, tie them with a piece of string and ribbon, and share with your neighbors.
-Again, for Halloween think black and orange, for Thanksgiving think brown and orange and red and yellow, and it’s an easy way to pick up the color theme for a gathering, such as a shower or birthday party.
+For to-go apples, wrap them in clear cellophane, tie them with a piece of string and ribbon, and share them with your neighbors.
+For Halloween, think about black and orange ribbons; for Thanksgiving, think brown and orange and red and yellow.
+The sprinkles and the packaging are an easy way to pick up the color theme for a gathering, such as a shower or birthday party.

 Storing Caramel Apples